ELLIOTTCABLE/excmd.js/README.markdown

     sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)
     opam switch create ./ --deps-only --locked

+    # Finally, install JavaScript dependencies, BuckleScript, and kick off the initial build
+    npm install

-Thereafter, when returning to the project, and before running `build` or any other OCaml-dependant commands, you have to remember to run:
+Thereafter, when returning to the project, and before running `npm run build` or any other OCaml- dependant commands, you have to remember to run:

     # After i.e. `cd ~/Code/excmd-parser`
     eval $(opam env --switch=. --set-switch)

-On to building!
-Ninja handles most of the build, orchestrated by `bsb`.
-For incremental builds, while hacking, you can simply invoke that directly:
+Finally, after all of the above, you can let Ninja handle most of the build, orchestrated by `bsb`.
+For further incremental builds, while hacking, you can simply invoke that with:

-    # A simple alias to `bsb -make-world`
-    npm build
+    npm run build

 But the first time you clone the repository, you may need to ...